-Come to Rosie's Coffee Cafe for breakfast, lunch and/or dessert.
-Fresh chicken salads, shrimp and grits and other eats are paired with coffee.
+Come to Rosie's Coffee Cafe for breakfast, lunch, dinner and/or dessert.
+Homemade chicken salads, shrimp and grits and other eats are paired with coffee.
 A portion of the restaurant's profits goes to the Lung Cancer Foundation of America in memory of Rosie Gail, after whom the restaurant is named.

 Sweet Georgia's Juke Joint